angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 carefully here too.
 Play the Petals first.
 If you use a Petal before casting the second, they'll have an opportunity to Extract, and likewise with the Rituals.

-This next technique won't work against {{Extirpate}} due to Split Second but it can be effective at fighting Surgical Extraction
+This next technique won't work against :card[Extirpate] due to Split Second but it can be effective at fighting Surgical Extraction

 > Ponder, Brainstorm in hand - {B}{B}{B} + {U}{U}, maximum 4 life